paynl/cscart-plugin/README.md

 # Description

 With the PAY. plugin you can easily add different payment methods to your CS-Cart webshop.
-You can go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#cs-cart for more documentation of our plugin.
+Go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#cs-cart for more documentation.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)